Etymology of hippie: Early usages

+The term is generally agreed in later sources to have been in use from the 1940s.
+Reminiscing about late 1940s Harlem in his 1964 autobiography, Malcolm X referred to the word hippy as a term that African Americans used to describe a specific type of white man who "acted more Negro than Negroes".

+Another early attestation appeared in Flee the Angry Strangers, a 1952 novel by George Mandel about the drug world: “Every junkie and hippie came to sit around her table.”
+This was followed by the Aug.
+18, 1957 New York Times Magazine: “Hippy—Generic for a character who is super-cool, over-blasé, so far out that he appears to be asleep when he’s digging something the most.”
+Then in February 1958, “Madison Avenue hippies...
+Upper Bohemia, tired of Van Gogh, Italian movies, charades, and sex, and so ready to try anti-art, anti-sex, anti-frantic non-movement.” (“The American as Hipster,” an essay by Herbert Gold, originally published in Playboy Magazine as “The Beat Mystique.”)

 In Greenwich Village, New York City by the end of the 1950s, young counterculture advocates were widely called hips because they were considered "in the know" or "cool", as opposed to being square.

 The earliest song to mention the word "Hippy" is the 1957 r-n-b (doo-wop) single "Hippy-Dippy-Daddy" by The Cookies, followed by the 1959 rock 'n roll single "Hippy Hippy Shake" by Chan Romero, which reached #3 in Australia, and was also covered by the Beatles in 1963.
 One of the earliest print attestations of the term hippy is found in the "Dictionary of Hip Words and Phrases" included in the liner notes for the 1959 comedy album How to Speak Hip, a parody based on the burgeoning Greenwich Village scene.
 As opposed to the hipster, defined as "A fully paid-up member of Hip society", a hippy is "A junior member of Hip society, who may know the words, but hasn't fully assimilated the proper attitude."
 It also defines hippie-dip as "Derogatory word for hippy."